ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-3.md

 3. Column size dictated control size.
 4. `UILoader` only loads it's content when we have a record to display.

-> This now looks very much like an XML editor configuration file!

 ```html
 @namespace Blazor.Database.Components
 @inherits RecordFormBase<WeatherForecast>